-As of December 31, 2022, the Parent Company has no financial liabilities at FVTPL.
+As of December 31, 2024 and 2023, the Parent Company has financial liabilities at FVTPL amounting to \$\mathbb{P}\$0.48 million and nil, respectively (see Note 8).

 Other financial liabilities

 This category pertains to financial liabilities that are not held for trading or not designated as at FVTPL at the inception of the liability.
 Other financial liabilities are recognized initially at fair value and are subsequently carried at amortized cost, taking into account the impact of applying the effective interest method of amortization (or accretion) for any related premium, discount and any directly attributable transaction costs.